Lk Rigor’s practice moves along the matrices of researching, writing, curating, and archiving.

 &

-With time and resources (and luck), she tries to participate in international workshops.
-In 2024, she was part of an exchange program organized by Taiwan Art Space Alliance and Taiwan-Asia Exchange Foundation.
-This year, she will be co-learning with other arts professionals in Para Site.
+In 2024, she was part of an exchange program for art practitioners organized by Taiwan Art Space Alliance and Taiwan-Asia Exchange Foundation.
+In 2025, she attended Writing as Infrastructure: Workshops for Arts Professionals in Para Site, Hong Kong.